Family Resource Services

 Q: I’m pregnant.
 Do you have classes for me?

 A: Yes.
 The ABC All Babies Count prenatal nutrition program ensures that all pregnant women have information about how good nutrition and a healthy lifestyle can help their growing fetus.
 The program also ensures that participants have access to nutritious food at least once per week.
+You must register for this program to attend.
+Please call 905-868-0519 for more information.

 Q: Are your services free?